Monte Jackson

 Monte Carl Jackson (born July 14, 1953) is an American former professional football player who was a defensive back in the National Football League (NFL) from 1975 to 1983.
 He played college football for the San Diego State Aztecs.
 Jackson attended St. Augustine High School in San Diego.
+He was drafted 28th overall in the first round of the 1975 NFL Draft by the Los Angeles Rams.

 Personal life

 Jackson is the older brother of former cornerback, Terry Jackson.